 Carrier

-This is the external housing for the bolt and is attached to the gas key.
-The carrier contains the bolt itself and all its components.
-The carrier also makes contact with the buffer and buffer spring assembly during the firing cycle and also takes the brunt of the force created by the expanding gases inside the AR-15 platform.
+This is the bolt’s external housing, attached to the gas key.
+The carrier contains the bolt and all its components.
+During the firing cycle, the carrier contacts the buffer and buffer spring assembly and takes the brunt of the force created by the expanding gases inside the AR-15 platform.
 Because of this, 9310 Tool Steel is commonly used during the manufacturing process.

 Gas Key

-Also called the "carrier key", is an essential part as it directs the gas from the gas tube into the bolt carrier.
+Also called the "carrier key," it is an essential part as it directs the gas from the gas tube into the bolt carrier.
 It should be tight and staked to the bolt carrier to create a seal.
-That seal is important as the gas is what forces the bolt to rotate, locking and unlocking the bolt carrier from the chamber.
+That seal is important as the gas forces the bolt to rotate, locking and unlocking the bolt carrier from the chamber.

 Bolt

-The AR15 bolt helps guide the round into the chamber, extracts the spent case, then ejects the spent cartridge once you’ve fired the gun.
+The AR15 bolt helps guide the round into the chamber, extracts the spent case, and ejects the spent cartridge once you’ve fired the gun.
 The bolt features a “star" at the front, shaped like a cog, which allows the BCG to rotate 15 degrees to lock and unlock inside the AR-15’s chamber.
-The bolt has its own set of components; bolt body, gas rings, lugs, extractor, ejector, and the bolt face.
+The bolt has its own set of components: the bolt body, gas rings, lugs, extractor, ejector, and bolt face.

 Bolt Gas Rings

 The bolt gas rings are located towards the rear of the bolt within the bolt carrier group.
-Their purpose is simple; they capture the gases and help regulate the pressure to help the bolt lock and unlock during cycling.
+Their purpose is simple: They capture the gases and help regulate the pressure so that the bolt will lock and unlock during cycling.

 Firing Pin and Retaining Pin